ttionya/vaultwarden-backup/docs/run-as-non-root-user.md

   --entrypoint=bash \
   ttionya/vaultwarden-backup:latest

-# make files readable for all users
+# make files readable for all users in the container
 chmod -R +r /bitwarden/data/

 # exit the container